tq-systems/meta-tq/meta-tq/doc/README.ls.BootMedia.md

 To make use of this feature, install the `bmap-tools` package to use `bmaptool`.

 **Attention**: when using `bmaptool` with BMAP-files keep in mind that only parts of the image with valid information is written.
-As a consequence parts like U-Boot environemt may be left over from a previous version.
-If this could be an issue, use `bmaptool copy --nobmap` or uncompress the wic-image and use `dd`
+As a consequence parts like U-Boot environment may be left over from a previous version.
+If this could be an issue, use `bmaptool copy --nobmap` or uncompress the wic-image and use `dd`.

 ### Bootable eMMC / SD-Card